Facts About Elite Business Cruises

 Guest Policy & Rooming

 30) Can winners bring a plus-one or family?
-Any age restrictions?

-31) Single-occupancy vs double-occupancy—how do we handle rooming lists?
+31) How do you handle rooming lists?

 Schedule, Experience & Speakers

-34) Who are the speakers/trainers—and can we request topics or names?
+34) Who are the speakers or trainers?

 36) Is reliable Wi-Fi available for critical work needs?